 Roman society was divided into two groups.
-One of them were patricians (from the Latin word patres which means fathers), a group of full citizens, including the most prestigious and wealthy houses.
+One of them was patricians (from the Latin word patres which means fathers), a group of full citizens, including the most prestigious and wealthy houses.
 They were a privileged social class, had full political rights and, to the moment, an exclusivity in assuming offices.

 The other group were the plebeians who were not full Roman citizens.
 It was the vast majority of the whole society which derived from the conquered peoples settling in Rome.
 They were free but – again to the moment – did not have any rights.
 The eldest patricians sat in the Senate being the advisory council which helped to take the most important decisions concerning the country and society.
 Roman society of that time was characterized by the absolute power of a father who decided about his family members’ life and death.

 Farmers, sometimes even extremely poor were the free people of the early Republic.
 In terms of law Roman society was divided into many categories according to a complicated rule going back to the Etruscan domination.
-Those divisions influenced the votes but had no economic meaning and mattered less than a simple division into those who could afford the arms hence could serve in the army, those who provided the country only with children and finally those who had neither the family nor the fortune.
+Those divisions influenced the votes but had no economic meaning and mattered less than a simple division into those who could afford the arms and hence could serve in the army, those who provided the country only with children and finally those who had neither a family nor the fortune.
 The lowest class were slaves.

 So the number of citizens increased, but their influence on the country’s decisions and politics fell simultaneously.

 The same as all ancient societies also the Roman was based on slavery.
-It was possible to become a slave by birth, as a captive, a prisoner of war, while being caught by a slave trader or sold by the own family, or while being not able to clear a debt.
+It was possible to become a slave by birth, as a captive, a prisoner of war, while being caught by a slave trader or sold by their own family, or while being not able to clear a debt.
 The situation of slaves was different.
-It depended on the fact whether a slave was intended to work in a city or in the countryside where living conditions were primitive.
-Their owners needed just workforce, imposed ruthless discipline and took no care of the slaves.
+It depended on the fact whether a slave intended to work in a city or in the countryside where living conditions were primitive.
+Their owners needed a just workforce, imposed ruthless discipline and took no care of the slaves.

 Forming of the Roman Empire

 Roman society can be described as ancestral.
 A house consisted of connected families, welded with the tradition of a common ancestor.
-It is estimated that between 100 and 300 houses existed in the ancient Rome.
+It is estimated that between 100 and 300 houses existed in ancient Rome.
 They were members of the communities called the curiae.
 There were 30 of them and each numbered 10 houses.
-The ranking member of a family was father (pater familias) who commanded rights to life and death.
-He also decided about the marriages or ceremonies.
-Roman citizens were classified into 5 categories and there was a rule that each of them was to field certain amount of properly equipped people for the army.
-Additionally the citizens gathered in the districts called centuriae.
+The ranking member of a family was a father (pater familias) who commanded rights to life and death.
+He also decided about marriages or ceremonies.
+Roman citizens were classified into 5 categories and there was a rule that each of them was to field a certain amount of properly equipped people for the army.
+Additionally, the citizens gathered in the districts called centuriae.

-At the bottom of the heap there were lower classes called humiliores, counting among them the plebeians from the cities and the countryside, slaves and freedmen.
+At the bottom of the heap, there were lower classes called humiliores, counting among them the plebeians from the cities and the countryside, slaves and freedmen.

-wealthy people lived in the residences surrounded by the bunches of slaves.
-Their houses were mostly ground-floor with the secluded inside yard.
+The Romans were marked by their habits – they got up early, quickly dressed up and prepared for their daily round.
+In the richer families, men visited barbers whereas women made their haircuts and put on jewellery with the slaves’ help.
+During the day the Romans went to the circus or theatre and during the night they took a bath and that went for dinner and rest.
+In the Roman cities in Italy, wealthy people lived in residences surrounded by bunches of slaves.
+Their houses were mostly ground-floor with a secluded inside yard.
 Some of them had gardens.
-The poorer people lived in small, cramped places in the two or three-storey (sometimes even six or seven) tenements houses (insulae).
-Dark rooms had no toilets and running water.
-In the countryside there were built typical farmhouses but also magnificent residences called the villas which only the most wealthy people could afford.
+The poorer people lived in small, cramped places in two or three-storey (sometimes even six or seven) tenements houses (insulae).
+Dark rooms had no toilets or running water.
+In the countryside, there were built typical farmhouses but also magnificent residences called villas which only the most wealthy people could afford.
 It was also the place where they relaxed away from the city noise.

 Attitude towards jobs